alphagov/registers-tech-docs/source/documentation/using_the_api/item_entry_record.md

 ## The components of a register

-Registers are primarily made up of:
+Registers are primarily composed of:

 * entries
 * items
 * records

+### Entries

 Entries contain metadata about what and when data has changed.

+Entries are made up of the fields `entry-number`, `index-entry-number`, `entry-timestamp`, `item-hash` and `key`.

+The `entry-number` is unique and defines an entry’s position within the ordered list of a register.
+The `index-entry-number` is unique and defines an entry’s position within the ordered list of an index.
+For any given entry in a register, the `entry-number` and `index-entry-number` are always identical.

+The `entry-timestamp` is the time when an entry was introduced to a given register, but it is no guarantee of the order of entries in a register.
+The `entry-number` is.

+### Items

-Each entry in a register has a relationship with one item, which contains data.
-An item is connected to an entry with an item hash.
+Each entry in a register has a relationship with one item.
+Items contain data for a given register.
+Entries and items are connected by a given `item-hash`.

+### Records

 Records represent things that change over time.
-Records are identifiable by keys and correspond to the latest entry for a particular key, as indicated by the entry number.
+Records are identifiable by keys and correspond to the latest entry for a particular key, as indicated by a given `entry-number`.

-### How items, entries and records are related
+### How entries, items and records relate (a worked example)

 The `country` register, and one of its keys, ‘CI’, provides a useful example.